 Terms of Reference

 The Terms of Reference sets out the roles, responsibilities and function of the Project Board and provides a framework that includes the Project vision and goals, guiding principles and values, meeting protocols, and identifies those matters that must be referred to the CRD Board for approval.

-The CRD Board continues to have overall accountability for the Project and will be responsible for approving the final Business Case to submit to the federal and provincial governments.
+The CRD Board approved the final Business Case and continues to have overall accountability for the Project.
 The CRD Board will also maintain responsibility for any changes that could affect scope, schedule and budget.